~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 of the Material World

-Cubed, sculpted, whittle and carved by Cajun Hands
+Cubed, sculpted, whittled and carved by Cajun Hands

 Featherings wood burnt, irridiscent colors layered